galexandrade/herodev-io/content/blog/we-are-writing-legacy-code.md

 _**JQuery**_

-As time goes, we want more flexibility on the front end side, so we looked around and discovered that JQuery is on its boom and it fits our needs.
+As time goes, we want more flexibility on the front end side, so we looked around and found out that JQuery is on its boom and it fits our needs.
 So, here we go to rewrite our amazing app to use JQuery:

 ```javascript
 <ul id="heroes-list"></ul>